ojalaw/Formula_One_Quiz/README.md

 **User Story 2:**
-User who has been exposed to Formula One for last 12 months, I want to test my knowledge but i also want to chalenge myself by playing a quiz that I will find challenging.
+User who has been exposed to Formula One for last 12 months, I want to test my knowledge but i also want to challenge myself by playing a quiz that I will find challenging.

 **User Story 3:**
-Formula One super fan that has played multiple different Formula One quizes in the past.
-I want to play a quiz that not only tests and challeneges my knowledge of the sport but also has Formula One animations throughout the site.
+Formula One super fan that has played multiple different Formula One quizzes in the past.
+I want to play a quiz that not only tests and challenges my knowledge of the sport but also has Formula One animations throughout the site.

 **User Story 4:**
 General knowledge quiz enthusiast.
-I want to play as many quizes as possible, I have a good baseline knowledge of Formula One and i would like to play the quiz on multiple different levels of experience.
+I want to play as many quizzes as possible, I have a good baseline knowledge of Formula One and i would like to play the quiz on multiple different levels of experience.

 ## Design

 ### Colour Scheme

-Initial color scheme is general Dark theme with Black and Grey used for background colors white predominatly used for text and Red used as an accent colour.
-I have used this to give the site a modern contempary feel, the colour scheme is also similar to that of Formula One and has been used for symbolic purposes.
+Initial color scheme is general Dark theme with Black and Grey used for background colors white predominantly used for text and Red used as an accent colour.
+I have used this to give the site a modern contemporary feel, the colour scheme is also similar to that of Formula One and has been used for symbolic purposes.

 ![Image of color pallete in the project](README-images/color-wheel.png "Optional title")